melwinmpk/OnlineAptitudeTest-FireBase/README.md

-# OnlineAptituteTest-FireBase-
+# OnlineAptitudeTest-FireBase
-Online Aptitute Test
+Online Aptitude Test

 Runs on AndroidStudio

-Addapty can add,list/view  the questions!!!!
+Addapty can add, list/view the questions!!!!

-FirebaseAuthDemo can signup/signin the user and take test
+FirebaseAuthDemo can signup /sign-in the user and take test